A short introduction

 Pirate agrees | No | Yes

 When also pirate 3 would still be alive, he needs the agreement of one of the other two.
-Pirate 2 will agree with every proposal since, as we have seen, he would die if he didn't.
-So pirate 3 should propose to keep everything for himself.
+Pirate 2 will agree with every proposal since, as we have seen, he would die if he did not.
+Therefore, pirate 3 should propose to keep everything for himself.

 | Pirate 1 | Pirate 2 | Pirate 3